Fashion Advertising & New Media

 This master’s course gives access to shows, trade fairs, exhibitions and museums in Italy and Europe, as well as internship opportunities.
 This course is run by teachers and guests from the industry, reviewing one-to-one the progress of the student.
 The final project is a concept book to be represented with a design installation in Villa Favard in front of a jury.

-The academic year is 9 months long, from June to March, with a total of 800 teaching hours, valuable for 80 credits.
+Lessons take place from June to March and amount to a total of 700 contact hours.
+There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and experience in the field are required.
 Candidates with work experience or relevant studies in fashion and related fields will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.

 Sociology of the Imaginary: anthropology and psychology.
 Creative Direction: conceiving, visualising, briefing and implementing a concept.
 Trend Forecasting: spotting and then anchoring a trend to the main concept.
 Trend Lab: experimenting with colours and materials.
 Advanced Fashion Design: transforming a concept into a fashion collection or set of accessories.
 Fashion Design Management: managing creative teams and environments from the brief to the final product.